Plum aims to help you set aside money and grow it easily

-You can’t access your money instantaneously – it takes up to 24 hours
+- You can’t access your money instantaneously – it can take up to 24 hours

 As you can see, there are many positives here, although certainly a few negatives too.
 In the rest of our Plum review, we take a deeper dive into many of these.

 Plum launched back in 2016 as a money management app.
 The aim of the service is to help people put money aside without a lot of hassle and planning.
 It’s essentially a money management ‘robot’ that you can install on your phone.
 It automatically looks at your spending habits to make smart decisions that are tailored to you.